Remarks on the positivity of the cotangent bundle of a K3 surface: The cones of divisors of Lg

 \begin{corollary} Let $(S,\O_S(1))$ be a K3 surface of degree $2t$ and assume that $t$ is a square and that $x^2-4ty^2=5$ has no solutions.
 Then

 \end{corollary} We remark, however that $\nef(E)$ need not equal $\langle H, L+\frac{2}{\sqrt{t}}B\rangle$ in general - this happens for instance for quartic surfaces (see below).

 We will now focus our attention on K3 surfaces $S$ of Picard number one and degree $d=2t$ so that $S^{[2]}$ has two divisorial contractions, namely the Hilbert--Chow and a contraction to a normal variety $Y$.
-We denote the smooth extremal divisor of this contraction by $D\subset S^{[2]}$.
+We denote the extremal divisor of this contraction by $D\subset S^{[2]}$.
 As pointed out in an earlier section, the image of $D$ via the contraction is a smooth K3 surface $T\subset Y$.

 \begin{proposition} Let $(S,\O_S(1)$ be a K3 surface of degree $2t$ and Picard number one.
-Assume that $t$ is not a square and $x^2-4ty^2=5$ has no solutions\footnote{Equivalently $S^{[2]}$ has two divisorial contractions}.
+Assume that $t$ is not a square and $x^2-4ty^2=5$ has no solutions\footnote{Equivalently $S^{[2]}$ has two divisorial contractions, see the discussion after Theorem \ref{bm}.}.
 In the notation above, assume furthermore that the contracted divisor is $D\simeq\PP(\Omega^1_T)$ for $T$ a K3 surface.
 Then \end{proposition} \begin{proof} We want to show that $D|_E$ is extremal in the pseudoeffective cone, or equivalently that $h^0(E, mD|_E)$ grows at most quadratically in $m$.
 First note that $h^0(S^{[2]},mD)=1$, since $D$ is an exceptional divisor.
 From the exact sequence

 we see that it suffices to show that $h^1(S^{[2]},mD-E)$ is bounded as a function of $m$, namely that for $m$ large enough the dimension of this vector space stabilises; this will imply that $mD|_E$ can only have one section.
 For this, we consider the sequence